Profile

 C# / .NET Ecosystem

 Backend roles on the Microsoft .NET stack.
-ASP.NET Core, Entity Framework, and C# anchor the toolchain, with Azure as the typical cloud target.
+ASP.NET Core, Entity Framework, and C# are the core tools, with Azure as the typical cloud target.
 Concentrated in established enterprises running Microsoft infrastructure.
-Rises with seniority and pairs naturally with Windows-centric tooling.
+More common at senior levels, and pairs naturally with Windows-centric tools.

 Enterprise APIsInternal Business AppsWindows ServicesCorporate Backends